-Dataset sensitivity: Different datasets will

-pose privacy risks that range in type and

-magnitude.
-Health records, for instance, are

-more sensitive than weather patterns.
-The

-privacy method chosen should reflect this

-sensitivity.
-As we discuss in Chapter 3, these

-privacy methods should correspond and be tiered
+• Dataset sensitivity: Different datasets will pose privacy risks that range in type and magnitude.
+Health records, for instance, are more sensitive than weather patterns.
+The privacy method chosen should reflect this sensitivity.
+As we discuss in Chapter 3, these privacy methods should correspond and be tiered to the appropriate FedRAMP classification for the dataset.

 - Dataset utility: As discussed above, applying a privacy method can distort the original data, diminishing the accuracy and utility of analysis.
 Because different methods affect different levels of distortion, the choice of method should be informed by the perceived utility of the data.
-High-utility datasets-where accurate analyses are highly important (e.g., medical diagnostic tools)-may necessitate methods that produce less distortion. - Equity: Certain privacy measures can disproportionately impact underrepresented subgroups in the data.
-13 In determining which method to apply, the presence of sensitive subgroups and their relation to the objectives of the dataset should be evaluated.
+High-utility datasets-where accurate analyses are highly important (e.g., medical diagnostic tools)-may necessitate methods that produce less distortion. - Equity: Certain privacy measures can disproportionately impact underrepresented subgroups in the data.13 In determining which method to apply, the presence of sensitive subgroups and their relation to the objectives of the dataset should be evaluated.